 i) change the "tmpdir" setting in the hosts file (recommended),

 ii) use the SCHRODINGER_TMPDIR environment variable to indicate a different tmpdir, or

 iii) use the '-TMPDIR' command-line option.

-3) The job database directory ($HOME/.schrodinger/.jobdb2, by default, .jobdb prior to Suite 2011).
+3) The job database directory ($HOME/.schrodinger/.jobdb2, by default).
 Job records and various job-related files (e.g., batch scripts for queue submission) are placed here.
 The job database is periodically cleaned up, but if it is too large for this space-limited filesystem, you can

 i) shorten the cleanup interval via the SCHRODINGER_JOBDB_CLEANUP environment variable,